-The maximum gross retail floorspace for the Toukley District Town Centre is 21,000m2.
-The existing available floorspace in the Centre is estimated to be 15,902m2.
-Any proposal to expand Toukley is restricted until after 2021 given the current high amount of vacant floorspace within the Toukley Town Centre.
-However, an exception to this timing could be considered for:
+The maximum gross retail floorspace for the Toukley District Town Centre is 21,000sq.m.
+The existing available floorspace in the Centre is estimated to be 15,902sq.m.
+Any proposal to expand Toukley should be restricted until after 2021 given the current high amount of vacant floorspace within the Toukley Town Centre.
+An exception may be considered for a second supermarket which would increase competition in the food retail sector.